 Never respond to angry comments.
 Allow the customer to voice their opinion and interject with helpful redirection when appropriate.

-When a customer is tangential, redirect the conversation back to the important issues and focus his attention on constructive solutions.
+Though you must listen actively to customers’ issues, when a customer is tangential, you may need to use neutral language to calmly redirect the conversation back to the important issues and focus his attention on constructive solutions.

-Use words like “likely”, “typically”, “perhaps”, “sometime”, “possibly” or “occasionally” with customers who might not respond well to categorical words like “always” or “never”.
+Use words like “likely”, “typically”, “perhaps”, “sometimes”, “possibly” or “occasionally” with customers who might not respond well to categorical words like “always” or “never”.